Srlmt/Crypto-API-Vignette/README.md

    # Function 6
    }else if (func == "getAggregates"){
       output <- getAggregates(date, symbol)

+   # Return error message if the function name is not mapped correctly
    }else{
       stop("ERROR: The `func` argument is not valid") }